Please note that this article contains affiliate links, read disclosures here.

 Naturally, when we start a new year it gives us the vigor to start anew.

-The simple reason is due to the fact that they often lead to short-term fixes in areas that need long-term actionable changes.
+The simple reason is that these short-term fixes often need long-term actionable changes.

 Do you want ideas on how you can achieve better standing with your money, health, and relationships?

-Today, I will offer you 10 life-changing ideas which can help you set and achieve your #goals in these major areas of your life.
+Today, I will offer you 10 life-changing tips to help you set and achieve your #goals in these major areas of your life.

 Remember, the route to victory with every goal is to consistently work at it, increasing the likelihood that long-lasting habits are created.